MercySpectures/WebDevelopment-AngelaYu/QR Code Project/readme.md

 2. Navigate to the project directory.
 3. Run `npm init` to instialise npm.
 4. Run `npm i inquirer qr-image` to install packages.
+5. Do not forget to add `"type": "module"` this line in package.json file

 ## Usage